Education, as every parent knows, can be a costly business. The average cost of sending a child to private day school is now over £14,000.

 Making use of existing savings

-Another source of funds might be an expected inheritance or other sum, from a property or business sale, for example.
-But, it is important to consider how secure these sums are.
+Another source of funds might be an expected inheritance or other sum, for example from a property or business sale.
+However, it is important to consider how secure these sums are.
 An expected inheritance from the older generations could be eaten up by care fees, while you might not achieve the selling price you need.

 Establishing a dedicated savings plan